 - Place a piece of paper between your hand and the drawing surface to prevent your hand from smudging the drawing and transferring oils from your hand to the drawing surface.

-- Move the protective paper by lifting it then placing it where you want it.
+- Move the protective paper by lifting it and placing it where you want it.

 - Keep drinks and food away from your drawing table.